Poor lonely Z finishes up the alphabet at number 26. But, that’s not the only insult this lonely letter suffers!

-What letter is used most rarely in English?
-Poor lonely z finishes up the alphabet at number 26.
-The final letter, z’s history includes a time when it was so infrequently used that it was removed altogether.
+Z’s history includes a time when it was so infrequently used that it was removed from the alphabet altogether.

-Two hundred years later, z was reintroduced to the Latin alphabet but used only in words taken from Greek.
+Two hundred years after Appius Claudius Caecus was giving the letter the boot, Z was reintroduced to the Latin alphabet.
+At the time, it was used only in words taken from Greek.
 Because of its absence and reintroduction, zeta is one of the only two letters to enter the Latin alphabet directly from Greek and not Etruscan.

 Z was not always the final letter of the modern English alphabet, although it has always been in the 26th position.
 For years the & symbol (now known as the ampersand) was the final, pronounced “and” but recited with the Latin “per se,” meaning “by itself.”
-The position and pronunciation eventually ran together, with “X, Y, Z, and per se and” becoming “X, Y, Z, ampersand.”
+The position and pronunciation eventually ran together: “X, Y, Z, and per se and” became “X, Y, Z, ampersand.”

-Here at the end of the alphabet, let’s jump to the beginning: Not only did the letter a used to look different, but it sounded different as well.
-Learn these facts as well as the animal that inspired the letter, here.
+We’ve covered the end of the alphabet, so let’s jump to the beginning: Not only did the letter A once look different, but it sounded different as well.